The job market is not kind to veterans, most would agree.

 “We train recruiters on what to look for,” says Chris Crace, the company’s veterans advocacy leader.
 “We’re teaching them to be able to interpret and read between the lines.”

 According to a similar British poll, the effects of military service itself may also play a part.
 In Britain, veterans are almost twice as likely to report a limiting long-term illness such as depression, back problems, poor hearing or sight, and other physiological issues – a statistic that almost certainly extends to vets across the world.

 If anything’s going to affect your job prospects more than a history in the service, it’s a physical or mental ailment.
 Perhaps poor veteran employment is more down to issues with disability than anything else.

 More officially, changes in the U.S. government budget mean that veterans will now be eligible for grants of up to $80,000 to help them retrain after service.
-These funds will go towards the college, university or technical education courses that will enable ex-soldiers for career transition.
+These funds will go towards the college, university, or technical education courses that will enable ex-soldiers to career transition.
 Across the pond, the UK’s Ministry of Defence runs a Career Transition Partnership to aid vets looking for post-service employment.